Epic Journeys into Nature, Self and Community for Gender & Sexually Expansive/Diverse Youth

-Group Size: There will be up to 9 participants, as well as 3 guides for this journey
+Group Size: For each journey, there will be up to 9 participants, as well as 3 guides.

 Gear: Additional resources and gear loans are available.

-*We acknowledge that the word “queer” has been used in the past as a derogatory term and is still hurtful to some in the LGBTQ2IA+ community.
-Many LGBTQ2IA+ communities and individuals have reclaimed the word “queer” as an empowering and uniting expression of the many complex identities within the community.
-Here, we use “queer” as an inclusive term and an uplifting declaration.
+*Here, we use “queer” as an inclusive term and an uplifting declaration.
+We acknowledge that the word “queer” has been used in the past as a derogatory term and is still hurtful to some in the Gender & Sexually Expansive (LGBTQ2IA+) community.
+Many have reclaimed the word “queer” as an empowering and uniting expression of the many complex identities within the community.

 Olympic National Park